-The JSA is completed for task(s) and should include relevant task steps, potential hazards encountered at each step, and the controls implemented at each step.
-The JSA is used during activity-level work planning to review each step of an operation for critical steps (those which, if performed improperly, will cause irreversible harm or significantly affect facility operation) and to identify specific hazards at each step to ensure that appropriate controls are in place.
-The work planner and the planning team manage the JSA process.
-The JSA may exist as a stand-alone document or may be incorporated into an operating procedure or work instruction.
+A job safety analysis documents specific and unique hazards associated with activity-level work and then prescribes mitigating controls, applying a hierarchy of controls (Section 4.3).
+The job safety analysis is completed for operational tasks and should include relevant task steps, potential hazards encountered at each step, and the controls implemented at each step.
+The job safety analysis is used to identify critical steps, which, if performed improperly, could cause irreversible harm or significantly affect facility operation.
+The work planner and the planning team manage the job safety analysis process.
+The job safety analysis may exist as a stand-alone document or may be incorporated into an operating procedure or work instruction.